arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-accounts-for-minors.md

 title: "About Arduino accounts for minors"
 ---

-Arduino offers two types of accounts for minors: <a href="#Junior-accounts">Junior accounts</a> and <a href="#Adult-accounts">Adult accounts for users between 14 and 16 years old</a>.
+Arduino offers two types of accounts for minors:

+* [Junior accounts](#Junior-accounts).
+For users below 14 years old.
+* [Adult accounts with restrictions](#Adult-accounts).
+For users between 14 and 16 years old.

 They differ in the features that users can access and the way that Arduino handles [personal data](https://www.arduino.cc/en/privacy-policy/children-privacy-policy).
 Both account types require the minor's account to be linked to a person exercising parental authority.
 Learn more about Arduino accounts for minors below.

 <h2 id="Junior-accounts"></h2>